 The Finder will show you all files of the format you’ve specified sorted by size.
 You can clean out those you don’t need.

-- Go to the System Junk module in CleanMyMac X.
+- Go to the Applications in CleanMyMac.

 7. Remove application logs and support files